Winning the Rental Game in High Season

 If you needed a rental in New York City in the 1980's, your best go-to was the obituaries.
 It was a tough market.
 Sweden's rental market is also tough, especially in the peak season when most expats relocate to our country.
 We see the peak season as running between March and July.
 We have been helping families find their dream home in Sweden since 2003 and due the volume of data and experience, it makes it easier to pinpoint what makes some people successful in their house hunting in Sweden and also what makes others fail.

-Below are 3 factors that will influence your probability of finding a rental in Sweden:
+3 factors that will influence your probability of finding a rental in Sweden

 These three tips are crucial in determining your success.
 If you are a quick adopter and learner, you will find a great rental in Sweden.
 We have never seen anyone fail that has done 1-3 above.
 Best of luck and don't hesitate to contact us if we can be of assistance in your relocation to Sweden.